-These resolutions are set out in the annual Report to the National Congress of the Communist Party of Vietnam by Le Duan, first secretary of the Party.
-The ones concerning us here as the fourth and fifth congresses, held in 1979 and 1982 respectively.
-These reports have been published by Hanoi's Éditions en Langues Étrangères, and deal with the 1976-80 and 1981-85 periods.
-While they tell us something about the socioeconomic thinking of the Vietnamese leadership, they contain hardly any statistics.
-Fortunately, they are reproduced extensively, with basic statistics, in Courrier du Vietnam (Hanoi), especially numbers 1, 2, 3, 5, 6 of 1982, and 7 and 58 of 1981.
-These will be the main sources used in this study.
-They are supplemented by The Far East and Australia (a yearly publication of Europa Publications, London); Asian Security (a yearly publication of the Stockholm International Peace Research Institute).
+1 These resolutions are set out in the annual Report to the National Congress of the communist Party of Vietnam by Le Duan, First Secretary of the Party.
+The ones concerning us here are the fourth and fifth congresses, held in 1979 and 1982 respectively.
+These reports have been published by Hanoi's Editions en Langues Etrangeres, and deal with the 1976-80 and 1981-85 periods, while they tell was something about the socio-economic thinking of the Vietnamese leadership.
+They contain hardly any statistics.
+Fortunately, they are reproduced extensively, with basic statistic.
+In Courrier du Vietnam (Hanoi), especially numbers 1, 2, 3, 5, 6 of 1982; 7 and 58 of 1981; these will be the main sources used in this study.
+They are supplemented by the Far East and Australian (a yearly publication of Europa publications, London): Asian security (a yearly publication of the Tokyo research institute for Peace and Security): and SIPRI Year book (a yearly publication of the Stockholm International Peace Research Institute).

 2 The Vietnamese authorities refer to the 1976-1980 plan as a second plan because of the existence of an earlier plan in 1960-65 (which covered only North Vietnam).
-However, we shall respect Vietnam's official serialization and refer to the 1976-80 and 1981-85 plans as the second and third plan, respectively.
+However, we shall respect Vietnam's official serialization and refer to the 1976-80 and 1981-85 plans the second and third plan, respectively.

-tion was equally unimpressive: taking 1975 as base year, industrial production in 1979 was only 125.4 Set against a target of 16-18 per cent per annum, the industrial performance (gross industrial production) was +10 per cent in 1976, -4.9 per cent in 1977, and -0.1 per cent in 1978.5 With regard to foreign trade, the deficit was heavy, as is shown in table 7.
+The main reason for this unusual modesty was the spectacular failure of the second Five-Year Plan, confirmed both by witness reports3 and by available statistics.
+As is clear from tables 3 through 6, food production (grains and livestock) was practically stationery, industrial production was equally unimpressive: taking 1975 as base year, industrial production in 1979 was only 125.4 Set against a target of 16-18 percent per annum, the industrial performance (gross industrial production) was +10 percent in1976, -4.9 percent in 1977, and -0.1 percent in 19785 with regard to foreign trade, the deficit was heavy, as is shown in table 7.

-Not unexpectedly, then, with the population increasing from 49.2 million in 1976 to 52.4 million in 1979 (an increase of 3.2 million or 6.5 per cent) and GDP hardly rising, in terms of per capita income the people of Vietnam were worse off in 1979 than in 1976.
+Not unexpectedly, then, with the population increasing form 49.2 million in 1979 (an increase of 3.2 million or 6.5 per cent) and GDP hardly rising, in terms of per capita income the people of Vietnam were worse off in 1977 than in 1976.
 Compared with other Southeast Asian nations (see table 9), Vietnam was at the bottom of the list.
-1976-80 was a period of flat, or negative, growth.
+1976-80 was a period of list flat, or negative, growth.
 Five precious years were tragically wasted.
-There was a shortage of two million tons of food in 1977; and by 1978 the situation was so critical-the shortage being three million tons-that, had the Soviet and other governments not rushed to their rescue, the Vietnamese would have faced starvation.
+There was a shortage of two million tons of food in 1977; and by 1978 the situation was so critical - the shortage being three million tonsthat, had the Soviet and other governments not rushed to their rescue, the Vietnamese would have faced starvation.
 The Soviet Union provided 62 million dollars of food aid in 1977, and 500 million dollars' worth in 1978.
-It shipped 1.2 million tons of foodstuffs to Vietnam in 1978, and another 860,000 tons in 1980.6 Other contributors in 1977 included the U.S. (450,000 tons), India (400,000 tons), Canada (120,000 tons), France (16,000 tons), the EEC (35,000 tons), and Sweden (20,000 tons of wheat and 10,000 tons of rice).
+It shipped 1.2 million tons of foodstuffs to Vietnam in 1978, and another 860,000 tons in 19806.
+Other contributors in 1977 included the U.S. (450,000 tons), India (400,000 tons), Canada (120,000 tons), France (16,000 tons) the EEC (35,000 tons), and Sweden (20,000 tons of wheat and 10,000 tons of rice)7.
 Even so, there was widespread malnutrition.
-The food shortage in 1980-81 was estimated at 4.4 million tons, and the FAO estimated that there was a "chronic" shortage of 2.4 million tons of food.
-In 1981, fears of starvation were expressed.9 There was also a shortage of basic consumer goods.
-10
+The food shortage in 1980-81 was estimated at4.4 million tons, and the FAO estimated that there was a "chronic" shortage of 2.4 million tons of food.8 In 1981, fears of starvation were expressed.9 There was also a shortage of basic consumer goods.10